FakeProfileDetection/fpd_etl_pipeline/README.md

 source activate.sh

 # No additional configuration needed!
 The pipeline is ready to use.
-# Default GCS settings are in config/.env.shared
+# Configure settings in .env file in root directory
 ```

 ### Manual Setup (Alternative)